Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-mac/create-mac-cluster.md

 ---
-title: Create a Qumulo File Fabric (QF2) Virtual Cluster on a Mac
+title: Create a Qumulo File Fabric (QF2) virtual cluster on a Mac
 url: create-qf2-virtual-cluster-on-a-mac
 ---

-# Create a Qumulo File Fabric (QF2) Virtual Cluster on a Mac
+# Create a Qumulo File Fabric (QF2) virtual cluster on a Mac
 (This procedure assumes that you've already downloaded the .ova file.
 If you haven't, go [here](/evaluate/download/vm).)

 In this tutorial, you’ll simulate an on-premises QF2 cluster by using virtual machines (VM).
 A cluster is a collection of nodes, where an on-premises node is a single hardware chassis.
 A node is simulated in the tutorial by a VM.
 An on-premises cluster requires a minimum of four nodes because of the way the block protection scheme works.